htrieu93/Water-level-prediction/README.md

 ### Running the code

 The preprocess.sh script is used to preprocess raw inputs (including historical data of rainfall and water level for the 3 stations Kien Giang, Dong Hoi, Le Thuy.
 The following parameters are available to create different data scenarios, length of inputs, and number of timesteps ahead of prediction:
-* "--scenario" -- Used to create different data scenarios in our paper (Scenario 1: Only use historical water level data, Scenario 2: Use historical water level and rainfall data, and Scenario 3: Use hitorical water level, rainfall, and average predicting rainfall data)
+* `--scenario` -- Used to create different data scenarios in our paper (Scenario 1: Only use historical water level data, Scenario 2: Use historical water level and rainfall data, and Scenario 3: Use hitorical water level, rainfall, and average predicting rainfall data)
+* `--target` -- Used to specify the target columns.
+Our paper has experimented with

 #### Input format